primairepopulaire/unionGov/README.md

 ```
 The backend should become available in two parts:

-* the admin (management of entities in the database) at `http://localhost:8000/admin`
+* the admin view (management of entities in the database) at `http://localhost:8000/admin`,
-* access to the website itself at `http://localhost:8000/gov`
+* access to the main view at `http://localhost:8000/gov`.

 # Contexte